Trepan-Debuggers/remake/doc/readthedocs/features.rst

     check                Test things
     dist                 Build distribution

-Many legacay [#f1]_ Makefiles don't have descriptive comment in them yet.
-So you can get a list of *all* targets using optoin ``--targets``.
+Many legacy [#f1]_ Makefiles don't have descriptive comment in them yet.
+So you can get a list of *all* targets using option ``--targets``.
 But be warned, since GNU Make comes with lots of implicit rule defaults, this list can be quite large.